th2-net/th2-codec-generic/codec-ntg/README.md

 # NTG codec

-This codec can be used for decoding and encoding messages in NTG (Native) protocol.
+This codec can be used for decoding and encoding messages via NTG (Native) protocol.

 ## Configuration